SamirSolankiWebDev/MvcMyProject/MvcMyProject/README.txt

  1121: Kept the application running ... testing Razor compile... change some content..... index.cshtml - from "Welcome" to "Hello World"........
  VS19 didnt seem to push ... but refereshed the browser and new context displayed

+ Part 2 ..
+Doing new chnages as per the part 2 documents..
+ - Adding new controller
+ - Right click on "Controller" folder and add the new controller Given name "HelloWorldController.cs"
+ - Now you can find the new controller "HelloWorldController.cs" inside "Controllers" Folder

+ - In HelloWorldController I have added the new code ad per the documents..
+ - Inside public class... added public string Index and return .."This is my default action..."

+ - Added new Method Welcome...
+ and added return "This is the Welcome action method..."

+ - After running the code and calling the link http://localhost:34699/HelloWorld It didnt worked ...
+  - Because i have not added the "using System.Text.Encodings.Web;" include in my "HelloWorldController.cs"....
+  - After adding this code It worked and gave me output...
+"This is my default action..."